SeCorpo/ps_sts_api/README.md

 10. Categorial directories and db tables have plural naming, files and objects have singular names
 11. All models use BaseModel from core/base
 12. When creating an object, return the created object to the client
+13. Every database table has its own file and class (no two classes in one file)

 ---
 ### Service functions